Deployment Licensing for Your Applications that Include Rogue Wave* IMSL* Numerical Libraries Content

 - Q4.
-I'm a developer of an application that I alone will use on a single-user system.
+I'm a developer of an application that I alone will use on a named-user system.
 What do I buy?

-Consider buying one single-user developer license (new or, as appropriate, SSR) which permits you to run applications you develop that use IMSL.
+Consider buying one named-user developer license (new or, as appropriate, SSR) which permits you to run applications you develop that use IMSL.

 - Q5.
 I'm an end-user customer and I'm developing an application for other users in my company.
 What do I buy?

-As long as this application is in support of the company's business, a single-user developer license is sufficient.
+As long as this application is in support of the company's business, an individual developer license is sufficient.